BrianJConway/CS480_Graphics/PA6/README.md

 ## Dependencies
 Uses ImageMagick to load texture images.

+## IMPORTANT
+So for some reason some of us need "FindAssimp.cmake" or "Findassimp.cmake" in order for the cmake to find ASSIMP, so both are in the repo but having both might also not make it compile.
+So you might have to check which one makes it so our program compiles on your machine.

 ## CMake Instructions
 Navigate to the PA6 directory.
 Running the executable correctly involves specifying the vertex shader filename with '-v [NAME].glsl' and the fragment shader